MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-site-recovery.md

 ## Step 1: Set up VM protection on your target host

-Complete the following steps once per host server or cluster containing the VMs that you want to target for protection.
+Complete the following steps once per host server or cluster containing the VMs that you want to target for protection:

 1. In Windows Admin Center, navigate to the server or cluster hosting the VMs that you want to protect (via either with **Server Manager** or **Cluster Manager**).
-2. Under **Tools** click **Virtual machines** and then click the  **Inventory** tab.
+1. Under **Tools** click **Virtual machines** and then click the  **Inventory** tab.
-3. Select any VM (it doesn't need to be the VM that you want to protect).
+1. Select any VM (it doesn't need to be the VM that you want to protect).
-4. Expand the **More** submenu and then click **Set up VM Protection**.
+1. Expand the **More** submenu and then click **Set up VM Protection**.
-5. Sign in to your Azure Account.
+1. Sign in to your Azure Account.
-6. Enter the required information:
+1. Enter the required information:

    - **Subscription:** The Azure subscription that you want to use for VM replication on this host.
    - **Location:** The Azure region where the ASR resources should be created.
    - **Storage Account:** The storage account where replicated VM workloads on this host will be saved.
    - **Vault:** A name for the Azure Site Recovery vault for the protected VMs on this host.

-7. Select **Setup ASR**.
+1. Select **Setup ASR**.
-8. Wait until you see the notification: **Site Recovery Setting Completed**.
+1. Wait until you see the notification: **Site Recovery Setting Completed**.

 This could take up to 10 minutes.
 You can watch the progress by going to **Notifications** (the bell icon at the top right of Windows Admin Center).